aws-samples/rancher-on-aws-workshop/content/20-exploring-the-cluster/21-exploring-the-cluster/index.en.md

 ## Completed!

-We're Done!
+We're done!
 You've just explored an RKE2 Cluster using the Rancher Multi-Cluster Manager.
 Feel free to take a few minutes and explore more of the features inside of the console.
 Then click **Next** to move on to deploy the rest of the Rancher Stack!